-A party that participates in, but does not have joint control of, a joint operation might obtain joint control of the joint operation in which the activity of the joint operation constitutes a business as defined in IFRS 3.
-The amendments clarify that the previously held interests in that joint operation are not remeasured.
-An entity applies those amendments to transactions in which it obtains joint control on or after the beginning of the first annual reporting period beginning on or after 1 January 2019, with early application permitted.
-These amendments had no impact on the interim consolidated financial statements of the Group as there is no transaction where a joint control is obtained.
+An entity that participates in a joint operation, without joint control, could obtain joint control of the joint operation if the operation constitutes a business as defined by IFRS 3.

+The amendments clarify that the previous held interests in the joint operation are not remeasured.
+An entity applies these amendments to transactions in which it holds joint control on or after the beginning of the first annual reporting period beginning on or after 1 January 2019; early application is permitted.

+This amendment does not have any impact on the consolidated financial statements of the Saras Group as there were no business combinations in which joint control was obtained.